matryx/nanome-docs/docs/plugins/superimpose.md

 <em>RMSD table describing above superimposed proteins </em>

 4. When aligning by chain, the main panel chain selection boxes will become active.
-Choose **Fixed** and **Moving structures** as above, and additionally choose a chain for each protein to be superimposed.
+Choose **Fixed** and **Moving Structures** as above, and additionally choose a chain for each protein to be superimposed

     - Note that selecting a chain on the plugin main panel will also apply green highlighting to the selected chain of the protein structure, to visualize the selections before running.

 <vimg src="plugins-page/superimpose_menu_2.png" />
 <vimg src="plugins-page/superimpose_rmsd_menu_2.png" />

+5. When aligning by Binding Site, the Overlay method will automatically change to **All Heavy Atoms**.
+    - An option to **Extract binding sites into new entry items** appears.
+This creates a new set of entries containing only the superimposed binding site atoms of each protein.
+    - Choose **Fixed** and **Moving Structures** as above and additionally choose a ligand from the Fixed reference to establish the binding site for superimposition.

+6. When aligning by selection, the user must make a selection in the **Fixed Reference**.
+These selections can be made by using the selector tool on the 3D structure itself, or by using menus such as Hierarchy and Antibody Regions table

-5. **RMSD tables** report fixed and moving structures (with chain when relevant) RMSD values, and the number of paired residues/atoms
+7. **RMSD tables** report out fixed and moving structures (with chain when relevant) RMSD values, #paired residues, and #paired atoms
     - Note that when superimposing by backbone alpha carbons, the #of paired residues = #of paired atoms;  when superimposing by all heavy atoms, the # paired residues will be ~8x less than the #of paired atoms because there are on average ~8 heavy atoms per residue.
     - For two identical proteins, the RMSD would be zero.
 Values close to zero indicate highly similar proteins.
 Values over 10 are very different.
 A combination of visual inspection and RMSD values gives a reasonable indication of how similar the structures are.